 A Mile Too Far

 It’s possible to push too much management work onto teams.
 I talked to a manager in an organization that had expended millions of dollars to train teams to self-organize and self-manage.
 The division then eliminated all but a few management positions.

 But the division wasn’t seeing greater creativity and engagement, as it had hoped.
 Instead, highly trained technical people were leaving the organization in droves.
 Alarmed, the remaining managers started exit interviews.
-They learned that people were leaving for other companies that had traditional, manager-led teams—not because they loved being told what to do, but because they wanted to focus on the technical work that they loved.
+They learned that people quit to work for other companies that had traditional, manager-led teams.
+The people who left didn’t love being told what to do.
+They wanted to focus on the work they loved, not administration.

 In the rush to embrace self-organizing and self-managing teams, top management had loaded too many management tasks onto the teams.
 Team members were spending less than 50 percent of their time on actual technical work.

 (One does wonder if this company collected any data on results.
 But I don’t know that part of the story.)